UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 For more specific instructions related to your model, you can visit the official Netgear Support or TP-Link Support pages to download the manual for your specific hardware.

-Troubleshooting the Lights: What Do They Mean?
+Troubleshooting The Lights: What Do They Mean?

 Diagram showing Wi-Fi extender LED lights (green, yellow, red) and their troubleshooting meanings.